onap/policy-parent/docs/clamp/acm/design-impl/participants/participants.rst

 A Participant is a component that acts as a bridge between the CLAMP Automation Composition Management runtime and components such as the Policy Framework, DCAE, or a Kubernetes cluster that are taking part in automation composition management.
-It listens to DMaaP to receive messages from the CLAMP runtime and performs operations towards components that are taking part in acms.
+It listens to Kafka to receive messages from the CLAMP runtime and performs operations towards components that are taking part in acms.
 A participant has an Automation Composition Management Element for each automation composition in which it is taking part.